mahmoudalismail/Projects/README.md

 Mega Project List
 ========

+In this repo, you will find my own solutions to the problems listed below.
+I get to solve them whenever I find time!

+## Description

 A list of practical projects that anyone can solve in any programming language (See [solutions](https://github.com/thekarangoel/Projects-Solutions)).
 These projects are divided in multiple categories, and each category has its own folder.

 To get started, simply fork this repo.